stdogpkg/emate/docs/source/examples.rst

 =========================================================

-The Kernel Polynomial Method can estimate the spectral density of large sparse Hermitan matrices with a computational cost almost linear.
+The Kernel Polynomial Method can estimate the spectral density of large sparse Hermitan matrices with a low computational cost.
 This method combines three key ingredients: the Chebyshev expansion + the stochastic trace estimator + kernel smoothing.